frossmant/hass-stockholm-sopbilen/README.md

 Home Assistant Integration for Stockholm Waste Management for home owners.

 ## Usage
-The format when adding monitored addresses in the integration gui should be
+Here is an example for the address format that should be used when adding a monitored address in the HASS GUI.
 ```
 Daltorpsvägen 28, Vällingby, 16244
 ```